If I were to name the workflow process, it would be “Simplify”.

 The answer to this question is Yes and No. A workflow is developed around a business requirement and with the flow of system to help perform tasks quickly and efficiently, but when there is a break in the flow, there is a change in the direction of flow which may end us either ending the process or hanging in there with no specific alert.

 By the use of rules and better workflow design, troubleshooting a workflow and making any changes to it is now easy.
 Any workflow process that is developed independent would affect no other process to hang in between or would end the process abruptly.
 This can be incorporated easily into enterprise apps through low code application development.

-Effective Workflow in a nutshell.
+Effective Workflow in a nutshell

 The whole idea of making the workflow as easy and simple is to help making the workflow independent of all the other process.
 Using a workflow as a sub process to main process helps with the size of the process as well as helps making the troubleshooting easy which eventually helps making testing easy and life easier.
 Any workflow that is easy and simple would be easy to understand and maintain.
 Long story short, easy and simple workflow linked together as sub process are more efficient and simple to use and maintain for the growth and development of the company.